 - Two years of language study other than English

 Applicants must have earned a high school diploma or its equivalent at the time of enrollment and submit final, official transcripts affirming diploma and graduation date.

 The FAFSA, or Free Application for Federal Student Aid, is a form that is used by the U.S. Department of Education and the university to determine aid like scholarships, grants and loans, and work study eligibility.
 The 2022-2023 FAFSA is available beginning October 1.
 Submit your FAFSA by December 1 to receive a $500 Early Filers Grant.

 Applications for admission to Xavier are considered on a rolling basis and decisions are typically shared with students within a month of completion of the application file.
 However, the dates below are important to consider.

 |Application Deadline||Rolling||Within 1 month of application completion|

 |FAFSA Early Filers Deadline||December 1||December 20|

-*Applications after the deadline will be considered on a rolling basis, as space is available.
+*Applications received after the December 1 priority deadline will be considered on a space-available basis.

 Selective Admission Programs